Peantoo/TwitterNLP/README.md

 No contributions to this project are necessary as I'm sure this has been done a million times.
 This is entirely practice for myself as well as an example to show some basic NLP and data engineering skills.

 ## License
-This project is licensed under the terms of the MIT license.
+This project is un-licensed.
+Steal it if you really want.